parkpliant/api-integration/README.md

-# ParkPrompt - API Integration
+# ParkPliant - Push API Integration

 Our solutions support push of data via a flexible API.